Australian ska: 1990s

 In the mid-1990s, the Melbourne ska scene was mostly dormant.
 The few gigs were from bands such as Loin Groin, Slyboots, Area 7 and Yeah Yeah.
 Ska had always attracted skinheads but by the mid-1990s an element of this subculture's propensity to violence resulted in fights and injuries, causing crowd numbers to drop.
 Many venues refused to book ska bands, including the Royal Artillery in North Melbourne and the Albert Park Hotel.
 Yeah Yeah changed its style to a blend of ska and rockabilly in order to keep playing.

 However, towards the end of the decade the momentum started to build on the back of the oi-punk resurgence.
 New bands started appearing, such as Oiska, Addiction 64, Shelflife, Ringleader, Cheese Excursion and Commissioner Gordon.

 The late 1990s also saw the creation of the Australian Ska Orchestra, an idea by Loin Groin's trumpeter Julian Millie.
-In 2003, The Melbourne Ska Orchestra (MSO) was created, a collection of musicians from local ska bands which still operates in this way with Nicky Bomba now leading the band, which includes two original members from the Australian Ska Orchestra.
+In 2003, The Melbourne Ska Orchestra (MSO) was created by Nicky Bomba and radio presenter Mohair Slim, a collection of musicians from local ska bands which still operates in this way with Nicky Bomba now leading the band, which includes two original members from the Australian Ska Orchestra.
 The Melbourne Ska Orchestra was important to Melbourne ska audiences as this was the first band to introduce the earlier forms of ska by the likes of Don Drummond and the Skatalites, which was to make a lasting impression on audiences.
 Sydney band Club Ska had exposed Melbourne audiences to the earlier form of ska in the late 1980s at the Armadale hotel, but there had been no Melbourne ska bands playing the earlier styles to continue the exposure.
-The late 1990s also saw the emergence of Area7, led by John Stevens, who had been lead singer of Yeah Yeah.
+The late 1990s also saw the emergence of Area-7, led by John Stevens, who had been lead singer of Yeah Yeah.